apicraft-dev/apicraft-rails/README.md

 🚀 Accelerates your development by 2-3x with an API Design First approach.
 Seamlessly integrates with your Rails application server — no fancy tooling or expenses required.

+We believe that **API contracts** should lead the development process, not be an afterthought derived from code.

+This framework embraces the **API Design-First** philosophy, ensuring that contracts remain independent from implementation.

+It avoids the pitfalls of the code-first methodology, where contracts are auto-generated, often leading to inconsistency and misalignment.

+By focusing on creating clear, well-defined contracts upfront, and providing tools like mocks and introspection, APICraft enables teams to work in parallel, accelerating development while maintaining API integrity and clarity.

 ![APICraft Rails Logo](assets/apicraft_rails.png)

 - [APICraft Rails (Beta)](#apicraft-rails-beta)